Travel down Oklahoma’s stretch of Route 66 and find quirky stops, kitschy photo-ops and unique destinations along the way.

 The Gold Dome Building in Oklahoma City was one of the earliest domes of its kind built in the world.
 Since 1958 it has held many different businesses - it began as a bank but has also been a cultural center, art gallery, bar, restaurant and office space.
 In addition to its unique shape, the dome is also painted gold and shimmers in the sun adding to the honey comb effect of its architecture.

-Among the many architectural and artistic landmarks in Oklahoma City’s Asian District, the Milk Bottle Building stands out as one of the oddest and oldest.
+Among the many architectural and artistic landmarks in Oklahoma City’s Asian District, the Milk Bottle Grocery stands out as one of the oddest and oldest.
 The milk bottle was added to the top of a small, wedge-shaped building in 1948 as an advertisement for a local dairy company.
-It has been painted over many times during its sixty year history but most recently sports the Braum’s Dairy Store logo.
+It has been painted over many times during its lifespan but most recently sports the Braum’s Dairy Store logo.

 Indian Trading Post & Art in Calumet makes its mark along Route 66 with a huge Native American Muffler Man standing outside the door.
 Unlike most fiberglass Muffler Men that are modeled after Paul Bunyan, this figure wears buckskin pants, a beaded belt and a headdress.
 It was originally owned by a car dealership and moved to its current location along Route 66 in 2010.
 Stop in for moccasins or a beautiful piece of jewelry and pose next to the statue for a keepsake photo.